-Members of the public who have reason to believe that a CBC/Radio-Canada employee has not acted in accordance with this Code can bring the matter to the Values and Ethics Office.
+Members of the public who have reason to believe that a CBC/Radio-Canada employee has not acted in accordance with this Code can bring the matter to the Values and Ethics Commissioner.

 Each one of us can contribute to ensuring ethical practices.
-Discussing possible improvements to current practices with your manager and your team, asking for advice in situations with ethical implications and reporting suspected breaches of this Code are ways in which you can help achieve this objective.
+Discussing possible improvements to current practices with your manager and your team, asking for advice in situations with ethical implications, and reporting suspected breaches of this Code are ways in which you can help achieve this objective.

-DISCLOSURE OF WRONGDOINGS
+DISCLOSURE OF WRONGDOINGS (WHISTLEBLOWER POLICY)

-Pursuant to the adoption of legislation protecting whistleblowers, CBC/Radio-Canada has adopted policy LGL-3 Disclosure of Wrongdoings.
-Some serious breaches of this Code can be subject to the specific provisions of the policy.
+Pursuant to the adoption of legislation protecting whistleblowers, CBC/Radio-Canada has adopted a Policy on the Disclosure of Wrongdoings (Whistleblower Policy).
+Some serious breaches of this Code may be subject to the specific provisions of the Whistleblower Policy.
 The policy applies to serious wrongdoings, such as acts that go against the public interest, acts with a possible impact on the confidence of the Corporation's ability to carry out its mandate, acts where the degree of recklessness or malicious intent involved is serious, acts with potential serious consequences to others, or those that occur frequently.

-Serious cases of the following that could be covered by LGL-3 Disclosure of Wrongdoings include:
+Serious cases of the following that could be covered by the Policy on the Disclosure of Wrongdoings include:

-- A contravention of an Act of Parliament or of the legislature of a province, or of any regulations made under any such act. - A misuse of public funds or a public asset. - A gross mismanagement in the public sector. - An act or omission that creates a substantial and specific danger to the life, health or safety of persons or to the environment, other than a danger that is inherent in the performance of one's duties or functions. - A serious breach of the Code of Conduct. - Knowingly directing or counselling a person to commit a wrongdoing set out above.
+- A contravention of an Act of Parliament or of the legislature of a province, or of any regulations made under any such act; - A misuse of public funds or a public asset; - A gross mismanagement in the public sector; - An act or omission that creates a substantial and specific danger to the life, health or safety of persons or to the environment, other than a danger that is inherent in the performance of one's duties or functions; - A serious breach of the Code of Conduct: - Knowingly directing or counselling a person to commit a wrongdoing set out above.

-The office of the Vice-President, Chief Legal and Ethics Officer, is responsible for receiving disclosures of wrongdoing covered by this policy, and for conducting investigations.
-You can contact them at the following secure and confidential address: seniorofficer@cbc.ca.
+The Values and Ethics Commissioner is responsible for receiving disclosures of wrongdoing covered by this policy and for conducting investigations.
+You can contact the Commissioner at:

+Commissioner@cbc.ca 1-844-597-4714